Rule Builder.2025

 TL;DR

-How might we make the payment churn workflow more proactive and easier for teams to manage?
+The original framing was broad: make payment churn recovery more proactive and easier to manage.

 How might we help revenue teams edit payment-churn rules confidently without engineering support?